 Click here to view a video of the lift operations.

-Gear-motors, wheels, braces, and electrical equipment —the fitting out of the girders has added some 30 tons.
-Each girder now weighs 186 tons.
+Gear-motors, wheels, braces, and electrical equipment —the fitting out of the girders has added some 30 tonnes.
+Each girder now weighs 186 tonnes.

 Push, pull and tilt